EspositoLucas/Apple-Store-Exploratory-Data-Analysis-and-Data-Cleaning/README.md

 ## Results

-The results of the analysis, including key insights and conclusions, can be found in the corresponding sections of the README.
+The results of the analysis, including key insights and conclusions, can be found in the corresponding [sql script](eda_apple_store.sql) provided.

 ## Conclusion